Splits & Tears in Your Caulk? Adhesive Failure

 Let’s talk adhesive failure.

-Adhesive failure looks like caulk that’s just not sticking to the surface anymore, much like the photos below.
+Basically, adhesive failure looks like caulk that’s just not sticking to the surface anymore.

 How does this happen?
-Possible causes and solutions are:
+Possible causes and solutions include:

 It’s true that surface prep is the main determinant of any product’s ability to perform at its peak.
-Any dirt, pollen, loose wood fibers, waxes, etc. left on a surface prior to caulking will eventually come loose and fall off the surface, taking your caulk and anything else applied over top, with it.
-So, as we like to preach often and loudly here at Sashco, surface prep! surface prep! surface prep!
+Any dirt, pollen, loose wood fibers, waxes, etc. left on a surface prior to caulking will eventually come loose and fall off the surface, taking your caulk and anything else applied over top, right along with it.
+So, as we like to preach often and loudly here at Sashco, surface prep!
+Surface prep!
+Surface prep!

 Solution: Remove the caulk, prep the surface properly, and apply new caulk.
 Not sure what proper surface prep is?
 Watch Caulking 101 and you’ll be well on your way to a proper caulking job.